Skip to content

 Deprecated operating system got you down?

-Windows 10’s end-of-life is slated for October 2025.
+Windows 10 reached end of life in October 2025, after which standard security updates stopped.
 While you can subscribe to the Extended Security Updates (ESU) program to keep getting updates, it might be easier to just move on.
 And transitioning away from an operating system that’s no longer supported is one of the highest impact moves a sysadmin can make.
 Change can be complicated, but an appropriate deployment plan can help.
 To make your work life even easier, consider using SmartDeploy to streamline the migration process.

 Sometimes you just can’t let go of that deprecated software.
 We get it.
 Change is hard (especially if you don’t have another tool ready in the wings).
 Here are a few instances where you might want to delay your transition toward the latest version or a different software until a bit closer to the EOL date.